TheHaloEffect/PredictLifeExpectancy/README.md

 # Description
 A Multivariable Regression model that predicts life expectancy given other variables.
 Used a Kaggle dataset that has data on many countries, regarding GDP, population, infant/adult mortality, life expectancy etc. It was an attempt to try out the machine learning knowledge that I have been teaching myself.
-Some variables seemed to have very high P-Values so I removed some from the model and compared the BIC and R-Squared values to the original full model and got a better BIC result with a very slightly lower R-Squared value.
+Some variables seemed to have very high P-Values so I removed some from the model and compared the BIC and R-Squared values to the original full model and got a better BIC result with a slightly lower R-Squared value.

 # BIC and R-Squared
 For original full model